Reviews You Can Rely On

 Comfort and Mobility

-Comfort and mobility are where the deal-breaking truly reside.
+Comfort and mobility are where the deal-breaking truly resides for us.
 When trying on a pair of shorts, if there are concerns for comfort right away, do not ignore them.
 Imagine an all-day adventure or the most challenging hike you can see yourself doing.
 Will the shorts keep you happy and chafe-free?
-The waistband should not dig into you, feel bulky, or too warm.
-Wider waistbands are usually better at distributing pressure.
+The waistband should not dig into you, feel bulky, or feel too warm.
+Wider waistbands are usually better at distributing pressure, but make sure they aren't too thick.
+Otherwise, they will trap heat and sweat.
+If you're going to carry a backpack with a waist belt, how would the waistband of the shorts feel beneath the backpack belt?

-Bringing your knees up toward the abdomen should be a fluid motion.
-The material should not dig into the thighs, but we understand this can be tricky to design for, as the leg, hip, and waist ratios differ on everyone.
-If you have to budge on the flexibility, at least make sure you can sufficiently bring your knee to your chest with relative ease.
-This will make all the difference on the trail, particularly if you're a hiker who loves technical and rocky terrain.
+Bringing your knees up toward the abdomen or performing a squat should be a fluid motion.
+The material should not dig into the thighs, butt, or hips, but we understand this can be tricky to design for, given leg, hip, and waist ratios can differ for everyone.
+If you have to budge on flexibility, at least make sure you can sufficiently bring your knee toward your abdomen, ideally above a 90-degree angle, with relative ease.
+This will make all the difference on the trail, particularly if you're a hiker who loves steep and rocky terrain.
+If you're feeling spicy, try some yoga poses, crouch down, and scale a flight of stairs — in essence, move around as much as possible to gauge how the shorts move with your body.

 hiking shorts womens - having a fabric that moves fluidly with you means less work for your...